Ensono/amido.github.io/docs/testing/testing_static.md

 sidebar_label: Static Code Analysis
 ---

-We are using [SonarQube](https://docs.sonarqube.org/) for static analysis.
+Amido Stacks projects use [SonarQube](https://docs.sonarqube.org/) for static analysis.

 To enable integrations with GitHub and for use in Azure DevOps CI, the results are then hosted and viewable on [SonarCloud](https://sonarcloud.io/).

 SonarCloud offers quality gates that ensure that your standards are adhered to before deploying.